YodaGitMaster/AI_addon_browser/context/state.md

 - **FIXED**: Header visibility - now fully visible with enhanced styling and shadow
 - **IMPLEMENTED**: Persistent window that stays open when clicking outside
 - **ENABLED**: Native window dragging and resizing capabilities
+- **ADDED**: New suggestion buttons to `sidebar.html` for various analysis and summarization queries

 ## Architecture Changes
 - **FROM**: Simple popup with one-time summarization